aamitn/simc/README.md

 python3 -m http.server 8080
 ```

-Then go to the Ports tab, hover over the "Forwarded Address" and click "Follow Link".
-Then click `circuitjs.html` to view the application.
-Or goto `http://localhost:8080/circuitjs.html` OR goto `http://localhost:8080`
+>>Don't Juggle the sequence of STEP1->STEP2 as it will end up in un predictable builds as astro build cleans the build output directory on each new build.

+Head over `http://localhost:8080/circuitjs.html` OR goto `http://localhost:8080`

 ### Development using Eclipse